Code-Institute-Submissions/MS1_portfolio_website/README.md

 <span id="ux-stories"></span>

-## 1.2 User stories
+### 1.2 User stories

 #### First time visitors goals
-1. As a First Time Visitor, I want  the website scales on every device, so that I can look at the website on desktop, mobile and tablet.
+1. As a first time visitor, I want  the website scales on every device, so that I can look at the website on desktop, mobile and tablet.
-2. As a First Time Visitor, I want to be able to navigate easily through the website.
+2. As a first time visitor, I want to be able to navigate easily through the website.
-3. As a First Time Visitor, I want to know more about the person, so that I get a feeling by the person.
+3. As a first time visitor, I want to know more about the person, so that I get a feeling by the person.
-4. As a First Time Visitor, I want to see the skills and education of the person, so that I know what the web developer can do.
+4. As a first time visitor, I want to see the skills and education of the person, so that I know what the web developer can do.
-5. As a First Time Visitor, I want to know which projects the person has done, so that I know the level of experience of the person.
+5. As a first time visitor, I want to know which projects the person has done, so that I know the level of experience of the person.

 #### Returning visitors goals
-1. As a Returning Visitor, I want to know how I can contact the person for potential projects/ more information so that I can reach out to that person.
+1. As a returning visitor, I want to know how I can contact the person for potential projects/ more information so that I can reach out to that person.
-2. As a Returning Visitor, I want to find the social links of the person on the website so that I can see the socials of the person.
+2. As a returning visitor, I want to find the social links of the person on the website so that I can see the socials of the person.
-3. As a Returning Visitor, I want to know more information about the projects the person has done so that I know the level of experience of the person.
+3. As a returning visitor, I want to know more information about the projects the person has done so that I know the level of experience of the person.

 <span id="ux-design"></span>

-## 1.3 Design
+### 1.3 Design

 - #### Colour scheme
 The two main colours that are used are: